CharuSharma13/system-design/lld/problems/Parking Lot.md

 - The system should guarantee **data consistency**, especially with multiple gates operating in parallel.
 - The system should be **thread-safe**, preventing race conditions during spot allocation.
 - The architecture should be **extensible**, allowing new vehicle types, spot types, or strategies without breaking existing code.

 ---

+## ✅ Exception Handling & Failure Scenarios

+Interviewer wants to see if you can handle:

+- Spot is full
+- No spot for this vehicle type
+- Ticket mismatch
+- Lost ticket scenario
+- Gate system failure
+- Payment decline

+A “robust system” discussion is a huge plus.

+---

+## ✅ API Layer

+Add if asked about integration:

+- REST APIs:
+- POST /enter
+- POST /exit
+- GET /availability
+- POST /pay

+---